janverschelde/PHCpack/src/doc/source/tutorial.rst

 Tutorial
 ********

-This chapter provides a quick getting started guide.
+This chapter provides a short tutorial, mainly for use at the command line.
+Interfaces for Maple, MATLAB (Octave), and Python provide a scripting environment.

 Input formats
 =============